nextcloud/documentation/developer_manual/tutorial.rst

   phpunit tests/

 .. note:: PHPUnit executes all PHP Files that end with **Test.php**.
 Be sure to consider that in your file naming.

-Also use **relative require paths** like in the example to include the correct files independent for your current path
+The apptemplate_advanced provides an own classloader :file:`tests/classloader.php` that loads the the classes in :file:`appinfo/classpath.php` and from the appframework.
+Should you require to include more classes, adjust the file accordingly.

 More examples for testing controllers are in the :file:`tests/controllers/ItemControllerTest.php`